Fishing outfitters' urgent appeal to Gianforte receives no reply

 Outfitter Shaun Jeszenka, owner of Frontier Anglers in Dillon, said Gianforte’s lack of response fits a pattern.

-Potential contributors include climate change, increased nutrients, warming water temperatures, irrigation withdrawals, fungus, parasites, a dramatic increase in angling days on the river and trout stressed by catch-and-release fishing, algal blooms and more.
+Potential contributors include climate change, increased nutrients, warming water temperatures, irrigation withdrawals, fungus, parasites, a dramatic increase in angling days on the river, trout stressed by catch-and-release fishing, algal blooms and more.

 Outfitters interviewed last week described fielding inquiries from customers or potential customers concerned about what they’ve read or heard.